mjordan/islandora_workbench/README.md

 * `paged_content_sequence_seprator`: The character used to separate the page sequence number from the rest of the filename.
 Used when creating paged content with the "Without page-level metadata" method.
 Defaults to hypen (`-`)
 * `paged_content_page_model_tid`: The the term ID from the Islandora Models taxonomy to assign to pages.
 Required if `paged_content_from_directories` is true.
 * `paged_content_page_display_hints`: The term ID from the Islandora Display taxonomy to assign to pages.
 If not included, defaults to the value of the `field_display_hints` in the parent's record in the CSV file.
+* `paged_content_page_content_type`: Set to the machine name of the Drupal node content type for pages created using the "Without page-level metadata" if it is different than the content_type value of the parents (which is specified in the `content_type` setting).
+See the section "Creating paged content" below for more information.

 All configuration settings are required for the "create" task if its entry in the list above does not specify a default value.
 The "update", "delete", and "add_media" tasks do not require all of the options, as illustrated below.
 Optional configuration settings are described in the sections below where they apply.